-- Registration: 3-Feb.
-2006, to <maguire at kth.se> with subject: "2G1330 topic" - Group members, leader, and topic selected - Written report - The length of the final report should be 10 pages (roughly 5,000 words) for each student. - The report may be in the form of a collections of papers, with each paper suitable for submission to a conference or journal - Contribution by each member of the group must be clear (in the case where the report is a collection of papers - the role of each member of the group can be explain in the overall introduction to the papers. - The report should clearly describe: 1) what you have done; 2) who did what; if you have done some implementation and measurements you should describe the methods and tools used, along with the test or implementation results, and your analysis.
+- Registration: Monday 9-Feb-09, to <maguire at kth.se> with the subject: "IK2555 topic" - Group members, leader, and topic selected - Written report - The length of the final report should be ~10 pages (roughly 5,000 words) for each student; it should not be longer than 12 pages for each student papers which are longer than 12 pages per student will be graded as "F". - The paper style should be that of a conference paper. - Papers should not focus on physical and link layer issues as this is not a course in radio communication systems, but rather the papers should look at things which have an impact on the architecture or upon which the architecture has an effect. - If there are multiple students in a project group, the report may be in the form of a collections of papers, with each paper suitable for submission to a conference or journal. - Contribution by each member of the group must be clear (inthe case where the report is a collection of papers - the role of each member of the group can be explain in the overall introduction to the papers. - The report should clearly describe: 1) what you have done; 2) who did what; if you have done some implementation and measurements you should describe the methods and tools used, along with the test or implementation results, and your analysis.